ntreimer/auth-shelf/README.md

 - Ability to edit an existing item on the shelf from the info page.
 - Have anyone, not just logged in users, be able to see what is on the shelf, but not edit, remove, nor add.
 - Add a new route to display all items for a specific user called "My Shelf".
 The client-side url should be `/shelf/2` where `/2` should be the id of the logged in user.
 Only the items associated with the specific logged in user should be displayed on this new page.
-- Use "Filestack" for image upload on the add page.
 - Style the application with Material-UI.

 ---